Skip to main content

 Climate adaptation

 Actions that provide adaptation benefits through reduced risk of unintended climate impacts can provide carbon benefits through avoided carbon emissions.
 Some disturbances or forest health issues may also decrease carbon uptake through plant growth.
-While not all adaptation actions provide carbon benefits, there are many actions that address risks to ecosystem health that sustain or improve the capacity of systems to sequester carbon.
+While not all adaptation actions provide carbon benefits, there are many actions that address risks to ecosystem health that sustain or improve the capacity of systems to absorb atmospheric carbon dioxide through plant growth.

-While national forests and grasslands can play an important role in climate change mitigation through land management, balancing the numerous environmental benefits provided by healthy ecosystems is paramount to achieving our mission.
-Carbon stewardship aims to optimize carbon benefits on the landscape in a way that recognizes the importance of achieving other management objectives.
+While national forests and grasslands can play an important role in mitigation of greenhouse gas emissions through land management, considering the numerous environmental benefits provided by healthy ecosystems is paramount to achieving our mission.
+Carbon stewardship aims to integrate the consideration of carbon in plants and soil called biogenic carbon in a way that recognizes the importance of achieving other management objectives.
 Maximizing ecosystem carbon stocks can create undesirable tradeoffs with other environmental benefits, and in some landscapes may result in lower carbon benefits where carbon stability is compromised.
 Maximizing carbon is therefore not necessary, and is often counter to, achieving effective carbon stewardship.

 Carbon Assessments